MasWag/FalCAuN/site/docs/install.md

 mvn install --also-make --projects python
 ```

-Installation of LTSMin 3.1.0 on macOS with ARM Processors
+Installation of LTSMin 3.1.0 on macOS with ARM processors
 ---------------------------------------------------------

-FalCAuN works on macOS with ARM Processors, but the setup of LTSMin is a bit tricky because it only supports x86\_64.
+FalCAuN works on macOS with ARM processors, but the setup of LTSMin is a bit tricky because it only supports x86\_64.
 One can still run LTSMin using Rosetta and libtool for x86\_64.
 You can also build and install LTSMin using Homebrew (for x86\_64) by `brew install maswag/scientific/ltsmin-beta`.

 1. Set up Rosetta on the macOS
-2. Install Homebrew for intel processors with `arch -x86_64 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`
+2. Install Homebrew for Intel processors with `arch -x86_64 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`
 3. Install `libtool` for x86\_64 with `/usr/local/bin/brew install libtool`

 Notes
 -----

-- You may have to explicitly specify `JAVA_HOME`, for example, `JAVA_HOME=$(/usr/libexec/java_home -v 17) mvn test -DskipTests=False`.
+- You may have to explicitly specify `JAVA_HOME`, for example, `JAVA_HOME=$(/usr/libexec/java_home -v 17) mvn test -DskipTests=false`.
-- The automatic transmission model requires parameters defined in an example by Mathworks.
-To load it, you probably need to set up the example by Mathworks and the path beforehand.
+- The automatic transmission model requires parameters defined in an example by MathWorks.
+To load it, you probably need to set up the example by MathWorks and the path beforehand.
-    - The example by Mathworks can be opened with `openExample('simulink_automotive/ModelingAnAutomaticTransmissionControllerExample')`
+    - The example by MathWorks can be opened with `openExample('simulink_automotive/ModelingAnAutomaticTransmissionControllerExample')`
     - See `./src/test/resources/MATLAB/initAT.m` for an example to set the path.